 At the Penn State Children’s Cerebral Palsy clinic, our physiatrists, neurologists and orthopaedic surgeons are the first to evaluate each patient to confirm the diagnosis.
 Other cerebral palsy specialists are available at the clinic for both diagnosis and treatment.
 Our nurse care coordinator will help schedule these appointments for your child.

 There is no cure for cerebral palsy; however, at Penn State Children’s Hospital, our goal is to help our patients become as independent as possible.

 Why Choose Penn State Health for Care

 Team-Centered Approach to Care

-At Penn State Children’s Hospital, we offer our cerebral palsy patients and their families a team of experienced specialists in one convenient location.
+At Penn State Health Children’s Hospital, we offer our cerebral palsy patients and their families a team of experienced specialists in one convenient location.
 Our team approach ensures that your child receives every possible treatment to maximize his or her quality of life.
 Our team includes experts in the following areas: